Meyer-Martin/fisc/README.md

 A faire:
-Crée la base mongodb

-Librairy rsuite

-Page de login /register

-Si on as crée un nouveau cloud
+Si on a crée un nouveau cloud
 Sinon la liste des cloud